shaik-fur/linkdin-chrome-extension/README.md

-  download the .crx file availabe in the repository. search for crx extractor in your web browser. download the extracted file. now extract the folder form the downloaded zip file. go to chrome settings click on extensions. enable developer mode. click on load unpacked. select the extracted folder and click on open. your extension is installed and you are ready to go...
+  download the .crx file availabe in the repository. search for crx extractor in your web browser. download the extracted file. now extract the files into a folder form the downloaded zip file. go to chrome settings click on extensions. enable developer mode. click on load unpacked. select the folder containing the extracted files and click on open. your extension is installed and you are ready to go...

  How does it work?